 What worked and what didn’t:

-The recipe is accurate, easy to follow and serves 4-6 persons.
-I used 3 packets (9 oz / 250gr) packets of chicche di patate for this and this should be sufficient for 5 or 6 as we had 1 small portion left.
+The recipe is accurate, easy to follow, and serves 4-6 persons.
+I used 3 (9oz / 250g) packets of chicche di patate, and this should be sufficient for 5 or 6 as we had 1 small portion left.

 Adding more herbs (like fresh tarragon, thyme or sage) would go great with the creamy sauce and the earthiness of the mushrooms.